mindprotectionkit-admin/immunity-docs/defensive-technology.rst

 If you computer contains a larger (or harder to quantify) set of sensitive documents, or any documents which might be considered *highly* sensitive, it is best to use full disk encryption.
-In such cases the threat posed by `Malware`_ should also be taken into account.
+In such cases the threat posed by `Malware_Tech`_ should also be taken into account.

 Disk Encryption Is Of Little Use in Civil Lawsuits
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^